Exodus Chapter 4

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-said to him, Who has made man’s mouth ? or who makes the dumb, or deaf, or the seeing, or the blind ? have not I YAHWEH יְהֹוָה
+said to him, Who has made man’s mouth ? or who makes one dumb, or deaf, or seeing, or blind ?
+Isn’t it I YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here